-Although Google’s latest trend report mentioned a decline in the skinny-jeans trend, we still can’t get enough of the style.
-Yes, yes, we’re totally down with the cool wide-leg iterations of the season, but there’s no denying that it’ll be hard to completely break up with the slim denim that’s paired so perfectly with everything in our closets for so many years.
+Whether skinny jeans are currently the "trendiest" style on the market or not, we still can’t get seem to enough of them.
+Yes, yes, we’re totally down with the cooler fashion-girl favorites that are continuously emerging and the new jean trends dominating the runway too, but there’s no denying that it’ll be hard to completely break up with the slim denim that’s paired so perfectly with everything in our closets for so many years.

 Keep scrolling to check out five expert tips that’ll help you find your true blue (or blues).

 The solution: If you’re feeling like your skinny jeans are a bit too restricting in the knee, look for pencil or straight-leg silhouettes.
 These cuts tend to be more generous in the knee area and allow for more movement.

 The Problem: Saggy at the Waist

 The solution: If you tend to find your skinny jeans getting baggy in the waist, look for a style with a two-piece contoured waistband.
 The two-piece construction is more resistant to stretching out.
 Another option might be to size down and let the denim stretch to a more comfortable fit after a few wears.

 The solution: Low-rise jeans are a thing of the past.
 Finding nice mid- or high-rise jeans that provide superior coverage to the midsection shouldn’t be difficult any longer.
 Look for something with a 9- to 11-inch rise.

 The Problem: They Make My Butt Look Flat

 The solution: If you want to add a little perk to a flat butt, look for a brand that offers five pocket sizes, as opposed to three, which is an industry standard.
 To flatter every shape and size, 3x1 uses five pocket sizes in its women’s collection.
 Each pocket is set by hand, chalked into the correct position, and sewn one pocket at a time.
 Paying close attention to the pockets is key for any butt fit issues you may have.